 Apple's iMac Pro is the most powerful Mac the company has ever sold, and the best bit of hardware it's offered professionals in a long time.
 While plenty of tech products have the "Pro" tag added to their model name to signify professional-grade components or capabilities, the iMac Pro is one of the few that might as well say "for pros only."
 This is one system you're not likely to see on the desk in your average office, or even in common professional settings like graphics-design or digital-art studios.

 Outfitted with high-powered multicore processing hardware, workstation-level graphics and insane amounts of memory – up to 128GB of RAM (of RAM!) – this is the iMac for the most demanding users.
 Built for animators, video editors and engineers, this isn't the desktop for your home office, but for professional movie studios.
-We even spotted one in the wild when we toured Netflix Studios, as part of an audio engineer's professional setup.
+It's easily the most powerful of even the best all-in-one computers; we even spotted one in the wild when we toured Netflix Studios, as part of an audio engineer's professional setup.

 And that's really the best way to think about the iMac Pro, as the tool professionals use.